UniMath/agda-unimath/src/wild-category-theory/colax-functors-noncoherent-large-wild-higher-precategories.lagda.md

 ## Definitions

-### The predicate of being a functor between noncoherent wild higher precategories
+### The predicate of being a colax functor between noncoherent wild higher precategories

 ```agda
 record